symptomnavi.ch

 What you can do for yourself...

-Talk to your treatment team or your family doctor.
+Talk to your healthcare team or your family doctor.
 Ask for a prescription for physiotherapy.

 • The physiotherapist can draw up a training plan tailored to your daily routine.